 Pie Crust Equipment

 Besides your stand mixer, there are a few other pieces of equipment or supplies needed to make a basic, easy pie crust from scratch.
 Before getting started, gather all of your equipment and ingredients, except the butter which should remain in the refrigerator.
 Because you’ll need to work quickly, it’s best to have everything at your fingertips.
-Here are the items you’re most likely to need for homemade pie crust:
+Here are the items you’re most likely to need for blind baking homemade pie crust:

 Stand mixer with mixing bowl